 - The Empire Bar & Grill and hospitality areas are fully accessible by lift.

 - Assistance dogs are welcome.
-However, they might not always be able to stay in the auditorium depending on the event format, in that case we’ll provide a best alternative option.
-To check, just drop us an e-mail in advance at firstname.lastname@example.org.
+However, they might not always be able to stay in the auditorium depending on the event format; in that case, we’ll provide a best alternative option.
+To check, just drop us an e-mail in advance of attending at firstname.lastname@example.org.

 - There’s an infra-red hearing assistance system available in the auditorium.
 Receivers are available for use with or without hearing aids from the venue reception on the South Concourse.
 A refundable deposit will be required for security.